r-Techsupport/rTS_Wiki/docs/guides/How-to-use-OCCT.md

 ![stability_vram.jpg](/assets/OCCT/stability_vram.jpg)

 #### 3D Adaptive test
+{: .warning .warning-icon }
-> ❗ Useful for testing after testing the the `3D Standard test` as well as the `VRAM` test if issue is still not found.
+> Useful for testing after testing the the `3D Standard test` as well as the `VRAM` test if issue is still not found.
 If you have not ran the previous tests, it is highly recommended you run them before running this test.

 There are 2 sets of tests you will need to run here: `Variable` and `Switch`.
 You will need to run them both to see any reasonable results.